leockl/tool-ahead-of-time-ts/README.md

 Remember once you are done with using the MCP Servers, you can close off or disconnect the MCP Server's SSE connections by typing "CTRL" + "C" keys in your IDE's Terminal window.

 **Takeaway:** This notebook tutorial demonstrates that even without having DeepSeek-R1 fine-tuned for tool calling or even without using my Tool-Ahead-of-Time package (since LangChain's MCP Adapters library works by converting tools in MCP servers into LangChain tools), MCP (via LangChain's MCP Adapters library) still works with DeepSeek-R1.
+This is likely because DeepSeek-R1 671B is a reasoning model and also how the prompts are written within LangChain's MCP Adapters library.

 ## Changelog 📖